-Rotier’s looks like a bar, and it is: beer-sign décor, dark wood-panel walls, cozy back-room booths suitable for private rendez-vous.
-Ambience notwithstanding, this is a restaurant that attracts families, nice white-haired ladies, polite couples on dates, and just about every other sort of person in and around Nashville who appreciates a first-class hamburger.
+Beer-sign décor, dark wood-panel walls, cozy back-room booths suitable for private rendez-vous: Rotier's is a bar for drinkers.
+It also happens to be a restaurant that attracts families, nice white-haired ladies, polite couples on dates, and just about every other sort of person in and around Nashville who appreciates a first-class hamburger.
 Rotier’s burgers, served on French bread, are monumental.
 Piled in with lettuce, tomato, pickle, and mustard (and preferably crowned with a slab of bright orange cheese, too), the rugged-textured meat patty is stuck inside its two tiles of bread with a long toothpick.
 It is a beautiful sight; and once the toothpick is removed, the diner faces a significant challenge keeping the sandwich intact as it is lifted from plate to mouth.
-To go with this hamburger are fresh, crisp French fries … and a choice from a list of several dozen beers.
+To go with this hamburger are fresh, crisp French fries … and a choice from a long list of beers.